<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Healthcare Provider for Newmont Corporation Newmont Corporation typically offers healthcare benefits through various insurance options for its employees, primarily utilizing the services of major health insurers like UnitedHealthcare and Anthem Blue Cross Blue Shield (BCBS), depending on the geographical locations of their operations.
 As a large mining company, Newmont is committed to providing comprehensive health coverage, which likely includes various plans that are tailored to meet the needs of its diverse workforce.
 Potential Healthcare Cost Increases in 2026 As the healthcare landscape shifts towards significant premium hikes in 2026, Newmont Corporation may face compounded pressures from rising costs.
 With the Affordable Care Act (ACA) premium increases projected to exceed 60% in some states, many employees could see their out-of-pocket costs soar dramatically-potentially by over 75%-if enhanced federal premium subsidies expire as anticipated.
 This combination of escalating medical costs and the threat of reduced subsidies poses a considerable challenge for employers like Newmont, who might need to navigate these complexities to maintain access to affordable healthcare for their workforce.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Newmont employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Newmont employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Newmont employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'